This article is a work in progress. // "Contrasting Strategies" by Tim Hjersted (CC 4.0)

 In rural Mississippi in the 1960s, nonviolent protesters absolutely needed armed community members for protection.
 When Klansmen came in the night to bomb homes and churches, nonviolent philosophy didn't stop them.
 Armed defenders did.

-Fannie Lou Hamer kept "a shotgun in every corner of my bedroom."
+Fannie Lou Hamer said she kept a shotgun in every corner of her bedroom.
 C.O.
 Chinn sat outside movement meetings with a shotgun across his lap and a pistol by his side, telling CORE organizers: "This is my town and these are my people.
 I'm here to protect my people."
 When SNCC field secretaries traveled dangerous roads, local people with guns kept them alive.

 What this misses strategically